EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/installationOVAonline.rst

 	sudo ./install-shield.sh -R -l -p <PASSWORD>

+This command will run Rancher (-R) with all the labels (-l) and use the latest (online) Shield repository.

 Now that all the Server Machines are ready, continue with the installation steps detailed `here <installation.html#connect-the-machines-to-the-cluster-master>`_.